 In the above example of Google’s SSO connected universe of applications, a critical attack vector exists in the application code.
 It is all too often the case where the backend application environment is granted full read and write access to the data layer.
 Hypothetically, an application server that serves information to anonymous users on the public internet may have read and write access to privileged data that should only be granted to authenticated users.
 As a result, it only takes a single implementation error by a single software engineer, or an outdated web framework, to incidentally expose a compromised API endpoint that can be used to exfiltrate an entire database.
 Specifically, this is the class of vulnerability that was exploited by hackers in the catastrophic 2017 Equifax data breach

-Enforcing Authorization in the Data Layer with Cyral
+Enforcing Authorization in the Data Cloud with Cyral

 Organizations in today’s cloud native environment face critical challenges whereby they must build and rapidly deploy agile solutions, yet simultaneously enforce data authorization policies with more data than ever before.
 As the cloud environment becomes more and more diverse with a mix of microservices, applications, and third party platforms accessing an organization’s data, it has become more critical than ever before to move authorization out of the application layer and into the data layer, itself.
 To learn how Cyral’s patented technology can help your organization make this critical transformation, be sure to request a demo.